 The Art Institute was exhausting, so it was the perfect opportunity to grab a late lunch!
 There are so many eateries around the museum, take your pick!
 Unfortunately, we were too hungry to look into what the best place to eat would be so we just walked into the first restaurant we saw.
 We’ve heard great things about Russian Tea Time and Oasis Cafe, a Mediterranean restaurant you can find by walking through a jewelry store on Wabash.

 The museum is also next to Millennium Park, which houses the famous Bean.
 This makes for a great breath of fresh air after being inside all morning.
-The museum tired us out so we saved the Bean for a later date and just took a short stroll through the other parks before heading back to our Airbnb for dinner.

 Day 2: Brookfield Zoo, Deep Dish Pizza, and Shakespeare on the Pier!